 - Choose 0% fat or diet or fat-free varieties.

 - Be mindful of the portion sizes when choosing multi-packs or individual pots.

 Be Yogurt Smart in the Kitchen

 Yogurt provides a source of protein, calcium and micro-nutrients as well as live cultures.
-Including yogurt as part of our recommended daily dairy servings supports the normal growth and development in children and helps us to maintain bone health throughout life.
+Including yoghurt as part of our recommended daily dairy servings supports children’s normal growth and development and helps us maintain bone health throughout life.

-Many people will choose yogurt as a snack or to finish off a meal, for example natural yogurt with a portion of stewed fruit.
-Try to choose plain unflavoured milk and yogurts, with the flavoured ones kept for occasional consumption only.
-And, if buying individual items rather than a multi pack, be mindful that the serving size may be larger in the individually packaged items.
-Aim for a serving of no more than 125g yogurt.
+Many people will choose yoghurt as a snack or to finish off a meal, for example, natural yoghurt with a portion of stewed fruit.
+Try to choose plain unflavoured milk and yoghurts, with the flavoured ones kept for occasional consumption only.
+And, if buying individual items rather than a multi-pack, be mindful that the serving size may be larger in the individually packaged items.
+Aim for a serving of no more than 125g yoghurt.

-And, don’t forget you can use natural yogurt in your savoury choices too.
+And, don’t forget you can use natural yoghurt in your savoury choices too.
 Here are some ideas:

 - Substitute for mayonnaise when making coleslaw or creamy salad dressings.

-- Mix natural yogurt with seasoning and chopped fresh herbs to give a light alternative to a sour cream dip.
+- Mix natural yoghurt with seasoning and chopped fresh herbs to give a light alternative to a sour cream dip.
 Perfect as an accompaniment to roasted vegetables or vegetable crudités.

-- Use with tandoori spices as a marinade for chicken or fish.
+- Use tandoori spices as a marinade for chicken or fish.

 - Use as creamy style sauce for curry – see our recipe for coronation chicken.